-Whilst one focus of this blog is autism another is activities you can do at home with toddlers and pre-schoolers.
 I have been a stay at home mum for nearly 6 years now and have another year at home with my youngest before he starts school.
+So if you are looking for activities you can do at home with young children here are a few ideas.

 The main thing to remember is all activities can and should be adapted to best suit your child’s needs.
 Much of my focus is on using visuals to support my non-verbal son and making sure we make the activities visually stimulating.
 You should focus on your child’s interests and include those interests in every activity you can to help motivate their interest.